The thought of medical school can be daunting, however Aston University and Aston Medical School will support you in many different ways.

 - How the Student’s Union and their services can help you

-- What English Language and Maths support is on offer
+- What academic writing and maths support is on offer

 If anything is not covered, you will have plenty of opportunities to speak to staff so that they can point you in the right direction for further advice and support.